IF YOU HAVE A STORY TO TELL, WE WOULD LOVE TO HEAR FROM YOU

 4. We read everything we are sent.
 We will acknowledge receipt but we are a very small team, so please bear with us if it takes some time to read and respond.

-6. Contributors will receive a Special Issue of the magazine in which their work is featured, with their name hand-calligraphed on a bookplate at the front.
+7. Contributors receive a Special Issue of the magazine in which their work is featured, with their name hand-calligraphed on a bookplate at the front.
+They will also be able to buy unlimited further issues at a discounted price and are offered free advertising space at the back of the magazine to promote themselves or a project of their own.

 TWO CONTRIBUTORS SHARE THEIR THOUGHTS ON WRITING